austral/austral/CONTRIBUTING.md

 # Contributing

 This document describes how and where to contribute to Austral.
+We welcome contributions from anyone: you don't have to be a member of the community to open an issue or a PR.
+Thank you for considering a contribution!

 Communication channels: